 Who I am

-I've worked across most of the stack: REST APIs, databases, frontend performance, internationalization, auth systems.
-For a couple of years I was a full-time open-source contributor to WordPress, sponsored by Yoast.
+I work across the stack: product interfaces, APIs, databases, AI and retrieval pipelines, infrastructure, performance, and analytics.
+I also spent four years contributing to WordPress Core, sponsored by Yoast for much of that time.
 The products I've worked on have reached anywhere from 10,000 to 800,000 monthly users.

 What I'm doing now